MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

     Clean rooms, good service, great location near Buckingham Palace and Westminster Abbey, and so on.
 We thoroughly enjoyed our stay.
 The courtyard is very peaceful and we went to a restaurant which is part of the same group and is Indian ( West coast so plenty of fish) with a Michelin Star.
 We had the taster menu which was fabulous.
 The rooms were very well appointed with a kitchen, lounge, bedroom and enormous bathroom.
 Thoroughly recommended.
     ```

-1. Select **Run**.
+1. Select the acknowledgement checkbox and then select **Run**.
 Review the output and review the sentiment and confidence level.

 1. Notice that the *document* is analyzed for sentiment, as well as each *sentence*.
 Select **Sentence 1** to show the sentiment analysis for that sentence.